Does Florida have State-Funded Health Insurance?

 Medically Needy Program

-What if your income is too high for Medicaid—but your medical bills are huge?
+If your income is too high for Medicaid but your medical expenses are significant, the Medically Needy Program can help.

 Long-Term Care Help